george-hawkins/arf-drone/docs/transmitter-getting-started.md

 The Q X7 and other modern FrSKY transmitters come with an internal XJT module but FrSKY also sell an external XJT module.
 All these modules use the same firmware - on the old FrSKY site this used to be clear as the firmware download page included a list of compatible devices.
 This list seems to have been lost with the recent site redesign - so you just have to know that the firmware associated with the external XJT module is also the firmware for use with the internal module in your transmitter.

+TODO: now you can find the XJT firmware with the other downloads for your particular transmitter (in the _FIRMWARE - XJT RF Module_ section) but as before it's identical with the firmware for the external XJT module.

 Go to [_Download_](http://www.frsky-rc.com/download/) on the FrSKY site, scroll down to _Modules_ and select _XJT_.
 On the _XJT_ page expand the _Firmware_ section and download the latest firmware file.
 The downloaded zip file will contain two `.frk` files, one for the EU (with `EU` or `LBT` in the middle of its name) and one for other jurisdictions.
 The EU has specific wireless regulations that require a technology called LBT.
 You should use only the `.frk` file appropriate for your jurisdiction.

 Notes: